 I. Painting, repainting, cleaning, and other normal maintenance and repair of a sign or any sign structure, unless a structural change is made.

-Temporary signs not exceeding a total of nine (9) square feet in area per side and three (3) feet in height in residential districts, and thirty-six (36) square feet in area per side and four (4) feet in height in non-residential districts.
+J. Temporary signs not exceeding a total of nine (9) square feet in area per side and three (3) feet in height in residential districts, and thirty-six (36) square feet in area per side and four (4) feet in height in non-residential districts.
 Such temporary signs shall be limited in duration to two (2) thirty (30) day periods or sixty (60) days in a calendar year.
 Electrical permits are required if illuminated.